Jemurai/policy/README.md

 # Policy Template

 This repository contains security policy templates that can be adopted by organizations of different sizes.
+It is in support of securityprogram.io.

 ## Version